 Peanut butter is a good source of plant-based protein, but for some, it can be high in calories.
-Peanut butter powder is a great substitute but with so many products on the market, it may be tough to choose the best one.
+That's why peanut butter powder is a great substitute.

 Video of the Day